oliverjam/intro-to-accessibility/src/index.md

 ---

->The web has everything we know on it, and you can read it all. **Nothing's stopping you**.
+> The web has everything we know on it, and you can read it all. **Nothing's stopping you**.
 Maybe the fact that that still blows my mind marks me as an old fogey, but honestly, how can that not blow your mind?

 —<cite>[@seldo](http://seldo.com/weblog/2013/09/04/why_i_am_a_web_developer), npm <abbr>CTO</abbr></cite>

-Something *is* stopping lots of people.
+Something _is_ stopping people.

 ---

-Accessibility shouldn't be a special effort.
-It's about building a product that as many people as possible can use.
+Accessibility shouldn't be a special effort

+---

 HTML is (generally) accessible by default.
-Accessibility means ensuring you don't put up barriers by "improving" your product.
+Don't put up barriers by "improving" your product.

 ---

-User-experience is everything for the products you build.
-Accessibility is just another part of this—designing for all the different ways people are going to use it.
+Accessibility is just a part of UX.

-Think of it not as designing for specific disabilities but designing for a diverse set of use-cases.
+Not designing for specific disabilities but for a diverse set of use-cases.

+---

+Good design is inclusive

 ---